martynr27/TSA-DOT/README.md

 If you use TSA-DOT in your research, design work, teaching, or reporting, please cite:

 Roberts, M. T., J. Geris, P. F. Quinn, P. D. Hallett, and M. E. Wilkinson.
-2025. “ TSA-DOT: A Decision Support Tool for Designing and Optimising Nature-Based Solutions for Flood Mitigation.”
-Journal of Flood Risk Management 18, no. 4: e70162. https://doi.org/10.1111/jfr3.70162.
+(2025).
+TSA-DOT: A Decision Support Tool for Designing and Optimising Nature-Based Solutions for Flood Mitigation.
+Journal of Flood Risk Management 18(4), e70162. https://doi.org/10.1111/jfr3.70162.